cgruver/devspaces-nested-podman-privileged/README.md

 ### Run a container in the workspace:

-1. Open a terminal into the `openshift-nested-containers` project.
+1. Open a terminal into the `devspaces-nested-podman-privileged` project.

 1. Clear the `CONTAINER_HOST` environment variable: (We're going to run this without a "remote" podman socket)